Gazook89/plaympls/_posts/2023-12-01-November-28th-Meeting.md

 layout: post
 title:  "November 28th Meeting (Minutes)"
 date:   2023-12-01 14:58:58
-tags: cooper playgrounds community meeting organizing
+tags: cooper playgrounds community meeting organizing minutes
 author: "John Jones"
 form: long
 excerpt: "On Tuesday November 28th the community had its first organizing meeting around Cooper Playground, graciously hosted by staff from Longfellow Community Council and moderated by Sarah Robinson, at the Bethlehem Covenant Church.
 Thanks to all those that helped pull it together and to everyone that was able to make it out (or via Zoom)."